 end if

-The let statement may be thought of as being between a constant and a variable.
+The let statement may be thought of as being between a constant definition and a variable's set statement..

-Like a variable a let may be defined only within a routine, but unlike a variable it may not be re-assigned once defined.
+Like a variable set a let may be used only within a routine, but unlike a variable its value may not be changed with a set.

 It is recommended that you always use a let in preference to a variable unless you need to be able to assign a new value to it.